Cow Roast: History

 Archaeological finds suggest that it was occupied as late as the 5th century, although the byway through the Chiltern Hills would have been an important transport conduit throughout the Roman occupation.
 Subsequently, it continued to be known as part of a drovers' route until the mid-19th century, with the area around the present-day Cow Roast settlement providing grazing for cattle.
 One mile north-west of Cow Roast, a road named 'Cow Lane' may once have comprised part of a wider network of drove routes, together with the hollow ways and common land near Ashridge, Aldbury and Pitstone.

 Between 1762 and 1872, a toll road called the Sparrows Herne Turnpike Road passed through Cow Roast.
 The New Ground Gate tollhouse was situated near New Ground Farm.

-Much of the present-day Cow Roast pub buildings are likely to have been built around 1800 on the site of a previous coaching inn.
+Much of the present-day Cow Roast Inn restaurant buildings are likely to have been built around 1800 on the site of a previous coaching inn.
 In 1986, the Cow Roast Inn received Grade II Listed Building status.
-The premises have been closed since September 2017.
+The Cow Roast Inn ceased trading as a pub in September 2017, but the premises were redeveloped and the venue reopened as a restaurant called 'The Artisan' in January 2024.

 The section of the Grand Junction Canal which transects Cow Roast was constructed in 1799; in 1929, the waterway was renamed the Grand Union Canal.

 During the construction of the Grand Junction Canal and locks, a bronze Romano-British Coolus helmet was discovered; in 1813, this was acquired for display in the British Museum.

 Construction on the London and Birmingham Railway Line began in 1833; the section which passes through Cow Roast was opened in 1838.
 In 1948, following nationalisation of the railways, the route officially became known as the West Coast Main Line.

 The New Ground pumping station was built and modified by the Chiltern Hills Spring Water Company between 1884 and 1891.
 Regular groundwater abstraction had ceased at the site by 2010 and it is now only used to provide emergency flood relief.

 On 24 October 1944, a USAF B-17G aircraft crashed in a field at Cow Roast.
 Most of the aircrew survived, but the pilot, First lieutenant Don DeLisle, was sadly killed in the accident.

 During the 1960s, there was an establishment called the Cherry Tree Cafe operating at Cow Roast; by 1983, the building had been converted into a private residence.

 Old maps, photographs and documents indicate that Cow Roast Marina was built on farmland in the late 1970s.
 Renovations took place at the site in the 1990s, following a lengthy planning process.
-There was a chandlery trading at the marina until December 2017.